grill-lab/DL-Hard/README.md

  For this reason, we re-produced document judgments annotating at a document level, which achieved Krippendorff’s alpha of 0.430.

-On further analysis, most disagreements with a difference greater than 1 relevance grade looked related to different query interpretations. e.g., accepting any definition of "geon" whereas they seem to be looking for a specific one (similar to "define visceral").
+On further analysis, most disagreements with a difference greater than 1 relevance grade looked related to different query interpretations. e.g., accepting any definition of "geon" versus looking for a specific definition (similar to "define visceral").
 To remove this ambiguity, further work will look to add query descriptions.

 Note, the official DL-Hard document qrels (<a href="https://github.com/grill-lab/DL-Hard/blob/main/dataset/dl_hard-doc.qrels">link</a>)